Peskoo/grexit/android.md

 I control a little bit more my datas.
 No google services in background, this is better for privacy and battery life.
 I'm using it on a One plus 3 (2016), and it works very well.

+*Contacts:*
+I suggest to use nextcloud contacts to store your contacts.

 ### My apps:
 1. *Communication*